Utah

 The UCPA was enacted through Senate Bill 227 during the 2022 General Session and is codified at Utah Code Title 13, Chapter 61.
 The law establishes rights for Utah consumers regarding their personal data and imposes obligations on businesses that collect and process that data.

 The UCPA was deliberately designed to be less burdensome on businesses than comparable laws in California, Colorado, and Connecticut.
-It has been widely described as the most business-friendly comprehensive state privacy law enacted in the United States.
+The 2025 Utah Legislature interim report evaluating the UCPA described it as the most business-friendly comprehensive state privacy law enacted in the United States.
+That same report noted that the law received only 32 consumer complaints in its first 18 months, a low figure compared with peer states like Connecticut and Oregon.

-The Utah Division of Consumer Protection within the Department of Commerce and the Utah Attorney General share responsibility for administering and enforcing the law.
+The Utah Division of Consumer Protection within the Department of Commerce and Utah Attorney General Derek Brown share responsibility for administering and enforcing the law.

 Who the UCPA Applies To